0xPolygonMiden/miden-base/docs/src/account.md

 ### Code

 > [!Note]
-> A collection of functions defining the `Account`'s programmable interface.
+> A collection of functions defining the `Account`’s programmable interface.

 Every Miden `Account` is essentially a smart contract.
-The `Code` component defines the account's functions, which can be invoked through both [Note scripts](note.md#script) and [transaction scripts](transaction.md#inputs).
+The `Code` component defines the account’s functions, which can be invoked through both [Note scripts](note.md#script) and [transaction scripts](transaction.md#inputs).
 Key characteristics include:

 - **Mutable access:** Only the `Account`'s own functions can modify its storage and vault.
 All state changes—such as updating storage slots, incrementing the nonce, or transferring assets—must occur through these functions.
 - **Function commitment:** Each function can be called by its [MAST](https://0xMiden.github.io/miden-vm/user_docs/assembly/main.html) root.
 The root represents the underlying code tree as a 32-byte commitment.
 This ensures integrity, i.e., the caller calls what he expects.